turnkeylinux-apps/lxc/docs/README.rst

     # nginx-proxy www.example.com wp1

-4. Expose the containers SSH service to the network by configuring iptables on the host to forward the traffic it recieves on port 2222 to the container on port 22::
+4. Expose the containers SSH service to the network by configuring iptables on the host to forward the traffic it receives on port 2222 to the container on port 22::

     # host wp1